JJChen9/JJChen9/README.md

 <h1 align="center"> 👋 Welcome to JJ Chen's GitHub ! </h1>
 <h3 align="center">A passionate data scientist and frontend developer </h3>

-- 🔭 I’m currently working on **Fermi National Lab** (2018.08~2023.12).
-My research focuses on data analysis and simulation of high-energy particles.
+- 🔭  My research focuses on data analysis and simulation of high-energy particles.
 I used data analysis and numerical simulation, and image processing to understand the physics phenomenon.
 I have applied various machine learning algorithms to solve challenging problems in my research.

 - 📫 How to reach me: **chen2954@purdue.edu**